blakeNaccarato/c-therm-tci/README.md

 # C-Therm TCi instrument usage and data process

 Process data exported from the C-Therm TCi thermal conductivity analyzer.
-See the how to [process data](https://blakenaccarato.github.io/c-therm-tci/) exported from the instrument or [the tutorial](https://blakenaccarato.github.io/c-therm-tci/tutorial.html) to learn how to use the instrument.
+See how to [process data](https://blakenaccarato.github.io/c-therm-tci/) exported from the instrument or [the tutorial](https://blakenaccarato.github.io/c-therm-tci/tutorial.html) to learn how to use the instrument.

 ## Project information